 - General Criteria: The case meets all eight Policy general criteria. - Groundwater Specific Criteria: The case meets Policy Criterion 1 by Class 1.
 The contaminant plume that exceeds water quality objectives is less than 100 feet in length.
 There is no free product.
-The nearest water supply well or surface water body is greater than 250 feet from the defined plume boundary. - Vapor Intrusion to Indoor Air: The case meets Policy Criterion 2a by Scenario 3a.
+The nearest water supply well or surface water body is greater than 250 feet from the defined plume boundary. - Vapor Intrusion to Indoor Air: Onsite, the case meets the Policy Exclusion for Active Station.
+Soil vapor evaluation is not required because the Site is an active commercial petroleum fueling facility and the release characteristics do not pose an unacceptable health risk.
+Offsite, the case meets Policy Criterion 2a by Scenario 3a.
 The maximum benzene concentration in groundwater is less than 100 micrograms per liter (μg/L).
-The minimum depth to groundwater is greater than 5 feet, overlain by soil containing less than 100 milligrams per kilogram (mg/kg) of TPH.
-In addition, an impermeable barrier was installed beneath the medical building that was constructed - Direct Contact and Outdoor Air Exposure: The case meets Policy Criterion 3a.
+The minimum depth to groundwater is greater than 5 feet, overlain by soil containing less than 100 milligrams per kilogram (mg/kg) of TPH. - Direct Contact and Outdoor Air Exposure: The case meets Policy Criterion 3a.
 Maximum concentrations in soil are less than those in Policy Table 1 for Commercial/Industrial use, and the concentration limits for a Utility Worker are not exceeded.
-There are no soil sample results in the case record for naphthalene.
-However, the relative concentration of naphthalene in soil can be conservatively estimated using the published relative concentrations of naphthalene and benzene in gasoline.
-Taken from Potter and Simmons (1998), gasoline mixtures contain approximately 2 percent benzene and 0.25 percent naphthalene.
-Therefore, benzene can be used as a surrogate for naphthalene concentrations with a safety factor of eight.
-Benzene concentrations from the Site are below the naphthalene thresholds in Policy Table 1.
-Therefore, the estimated naphthalene concentrations meet the thresholds in Table 1 and the Policy criteria for direct contact by a factor of eight.
-It is highly unlikely that naphthalene concentrations in the soil, if any, exceed the threshold.